Corporate OfficesBoston Duck Tours 4 Copley Place, Suite 4155 Boston, Massachusetts 02116 (v) 617.267.DUCK (3825) (f) 617.450.0065

 All tours are approximately an hour and 20 minutes in length.
 An hour on land and 20 minutes in the water.
 Tour times may vary from time to time due to traffic patterns and construction.

 Absolutely!
+We have wheelchair accessible DUCKS from our Prudential Center and Museum of Science departure locations.
 If you are booking online you MUST call us at 617-450-0068 and tell us you have a guest that needs to stay in their wheelchair as we need to pull 3 extra seats to fit the wheelchair in the DUCK.
 If booking in person ensure you tell our Guest Service Representative that you have someone in a wheelchair so we can also pull the 3 extra seats.
 Each Duck in our fleet is equipped to have up to two wheelchairs strapped onto the back deck.
 Wheelchairs are boarded first along with one guest in your party.
 Other guests in your party will board in the order in which they arrived and where they are in the line.
 Guests also have the option of transferring into one of our seats.
 We will gladly set up the wheelchair lift to assist those guests who are not in a wheelchair, but are unable to climb stairs.

 No. The tour is approximately 80-minutes without stops along the route.
 Tour times may vary due to traffic patterns and construction.